stonefl/stonefl.github.io/_drafts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 ### Download Windows Utilities for Hadoop
-Download `winutils.exe` file from [https://github.com/stonefl/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe](https://github.com/stonefl/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe) and copy it to into  folder `C:\hadoop\bin`.
+Download `winutils.exe` file from [https://github.com/stonefl/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe](https://github.com/stonefl/winutils/raw/master/hadoop-2.6.0/bin/winutils.exe) and copy it to into  folder `C:\hadoop-2.6.0\bin`.

 **Note:**
 1) this is for a 64-bit system.
 If you are on a 32-bit version of Windows, you will need to search for a 32-bit build of winutils.exe for Hadoop.